jytjyt05/Anatomics.github.io/index.md

 Anatomics is a ready-to-use software for plant microscopy image segmentaion.
 Its backend is pytorch connectomics and its frontend is tkinter based GUI.

-We hope to provide plant biologists an easy access to AI-driven segmentation.
+We hope to provide plant biologists with easy access to AI-driven segmentation.

 # Features
 The software includes the following functions:
 - Train an AI model
 - Use an AI model to do auto-label and post-process